russross/codegrinder/README.md

 Project status
 ==============

-This is a rewrite of a tool we use internally at Dixie State University in our Computer Science program.
-This is a work in progress, and you should approach it with caution.
+This is a tool we use internally at Dixie State University in our Computer Science program.
+It is pretty stable and we have been using it for years, but it is mostly an internal project.
+I recommend getting in touch if you would like to use it.

 CodeGrinder is released under the terms of the AGPL.
 If you would like to use it and these terms are not suitable, please contact the